AnyBody-Research-Group/AnyPyTools/docs/install_guide.md

 > pip install AnyPyTools
 ```

-or clone/download the source files from [GitHub](https://github.com/AnyBody-Research-Group/AnyPyTools):

-To install run the following command in the source folder:
+or clone/download the source files from [GitHub](https://github.com/AnyBody-Research-Group/AnyPyTools), and then run the following command in the source folder to install:

 ```bat
 > pip install -e .